Clustering4Ever/Clustering4Ever/README.md

 #### Binary data
 * _K_-Modes
   * Complexity **_O(k.n.t)_**
-  * Implementation that will allowi choice of the dissimilarity measure.
+  * Implementation that will allow choice of the dissimilarity measure.
   * **Warning*** -> works only with Hamming distance at the moment

 #### Mixed data
 * _K_-Protoypes
   * Complexity **_O(k.n.t)_**
-  * Implementation that will allowi choice of the dissimilarity measure.
   * **Warning*** -> works only with Hamming and Euclidean distance at the moment
 * Self Organizing Maps
   * Mixed topological Map